w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 <section>
 ### Unicode Serialization of a Suborigin

+The Unicode serialization of a suborigin is the value returned by the following
+algorithm:

 1. If the origin is not a scheme/host/port triple, with or without a suborigin namespace, then return the string